• Students

 • Fill out the Direct Loan Processing form

-It takes at least four weeks to process a loan application.
+It takes at least three weeks to process a loan application.
 If you check CUNYFirst before four weeks have passed, you won't see evidence of your application.
 Please allow enough time to pass before checking the status of your application.

 Ultimately, your federal student loan lender is the federal government, but loan servicers are the companies that handle the billing and other services on your loan.
 Once your loan application is approved, the loan servicer that will handle your loan will contact you directly, usually by mail and/or email.
-While that money is transferred directly to Hunter College, it is important that you stay on top of communication with your servicer and know everything about the terms of your loans.

 Yes.
 Your school must notify you in writing whenever it credits your account with your loan funds.
 You may cancel all or a portion of your loan if you inform your school within 14 days after the date your school sent you this notice, or by the first day of the payment period, whichever is later.
 (Your school can tell you the first day of your payment period.)